ItsKris1/social-network/README.md

 ## Project description

-Facebook-like social network that will contain the following features:
+This project was a part of my schools JavaScript course.
+Me and my school colleagues made a facebook-like social network.

+### Features

 - Followers
-- Profile
+- Profiles
 - Posts
 - Groups
-- Notification
+- Notifications
 - Chats

 ## Run the project